moosa-r/rbioapi/README.md

 #>   ..$ totalRecords  : int 951
 ```

-As you can see, the server has returned the first page of the response, to retrieve the other pages, you should make separate calls and change the "page_number" argument within each call, or simply use `rba_pages()` as demonstrated below:
+As you can see, the server has returned the first page of the response,
+to retrieve the other pages, you should make separate calls and change
+the “page_number” argument within each call, or simply use `rba_pages()`
+as demonstrated below:

 ``` r
 adeno_pages = rba_pages(quote(rba_uniprot_taxonomy_name(name = "adenovirus",